Folk music: Tune

 In folk music, a tune is a short instrumental piece, a melody, often with repeating sections, and usually played a number of times.
 A collection of tunes with structural similarities is known as a tune-family.
 America's Musical Landscape says "the most common form for tunes in folk music is AABB, also known as binary form."

-In some traditions, tunes may be strung together in medleys or "sets."
+In some traditions, tunes may be strung together in medleys or sets.
+Studies demonstrate that specific traditional music patterns from European musical heritage follow mathematical sequences helping traditional songs survive through oral passing of melodies between generations.